 This clause was introduced as clause 5.1.6 in version 3.2 with the following text: "Commercial communications may not be timed to be delivered between 20:00 and 06:00, unless explicitly agreed to by the recipient, or unless delivery during this period forms part of the up-front description of the service."
+It was renumbered to 5.1.8 in version 5.7.
 It was renumbered to 5.1.11 and rewritten in its current form in version 11.0, in order to bring the Code in-line with the Consumer Protection Act.